arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 * Spear

-  * any DPS is OK with this buff currently, but better use it to jobs which have crit-based traits - for example, BRD or MNK
+  * any DPS is OK with this buff currently, but better use it to jobs which have crit-based traits - for example, BRD or MNK.
+Note that it still has less time than Balance or Arrow.
   * enhanced: mostly jobs with crit-based traits, not such good choice for Time Dilation as Enhanced Balance is.
   * expanded: alternative to AoE Balance